ipassynk/ipassynk/README.md

 - Multi-agent CrewAI for automating tennis league match organization using custom and LangChain Gmail tools, and GCP.
 - Multi-agent CrewAI that learns your communication style, retrieves info from PDFs, evaluates responses for style and grounding, and books meetings if confidence is low.
 - Medical receipts processing with Zapier AI agents, integrating Gmail, WhatsApp, Google Sheets, image/PDF parsing.
+- Build job trucking tool using RAG with Ollama, LangChain, ChromaDB, FastAPI, and Streamlit.
 - Coach booking system handling a large number of concurrent curls via Nginx, and  built with  Python, Shell, and  Telegram bot.